-manufacturing and how they differ compared conventional fabrication techniques.
+Expected learning outxomes and competences to be acquired: manufacturing and how they differ compared to conventional fabrication techniques.
 6. From geometry to production file (supporting structures, object orientation, workspace optimization etc.) 7.
-Advanced applications of additive manufacturing (in aeronautics. biomedical engineering etc.).
+Advanced applications of additive manufacturing (in aeronautics, biomedical engineering etc.).
 8. Transition from macro- to microfabrication and future trends of additive manufacturing in the nanoscale.
-9. Surface-initiated assembly (SIA) for engineering extracellular matrix (ECM) protein nanofibers nanostructures.
+9. Surface-initiated assembly (SIA) for engineering extracellular matrix (ECM) protein nanofibers and nanostructures.
 10. Surface and mechanical characterization of Polydimethylsiloxane (PDMS) substrates with tunable mechanical properties.
 11. Fabrication of ECM-based nanomechanical biosensors (NMBS).
 12. Validation of the NMBS to track strains using biologically relevant test strips and finite element analysis.
-Expected learning Upon successful completion of this course, students will be able outxomes and to: competences to be Identify the criteria (both technical and cost related), based acquired: on which additive manufacturing may serve as an alternative to conventional manufacturing processes.
-Conceptually understand and apply, the required processes the production of components, additive for via manufacturing.
+Upon successful completion of this course, students will be able to: Identify the criteria (both technical and cost related), based on which additive manufacturing may serve as an alternative to conventional manufacturing processes.
+Conceptually understand and apply, the required processes for the production of components, via additive manufacturing.
 Correlate the mechanical properties of the produced components to the fabrication technique and its parameters.

-Oral presentations [13 weeks x 4 hours], including laboratory demonstrations.
+Understand the use of biocompatible / biologically relevant materials in additive manufacturing applications in biomedical engineering.
+Teaching methods Oral presentations [13 weeks x 4 hours], including laboratory demonstrations.